 A non-residential program is available for students that were not successful in their application for general residency, those who were too late sending in an application or those students who simply want a College experience without living on-campus.
 Please note that we have limited spots for this program; an application does not automatically guarantee a spot.

-Applications for 2017 have now closed.
-Applications for admission in 2018 will open around Easter of 2017.
-Be sure to apply early, as a spot in College is highly competitive.
+Applications for admission in 2018 will open on 1 May 2017.
+Be sure to apply early, as a place in College is highly competitive.

 To apply for admission to College you will need to: